brightmart/text_classification/README.md

 try bert model for multi-label classification, please check session #Models Detail, 3) Bert.

-<a href='large amount of chinese corpus for nlp is available now!'>https://github.com/brightmart/nlp_chinese_corpus</a>
+<a href='https://github.com/brightmart/nlp_chinese_corpus'>project with large amount of chinese corpus for nlp is available now!'</a>

 Google's BERT achieved new state of art result on more than 10 tasks in NLP using pre-train in language model then